 Place your mixed seeds on a tray and roast until golden, taking the tray out and shaking it intermittently so they brown all over (approximately 10- 15 minutes).

-While your cauliflower and seeds are roasting, wash your baby spinach and remove any damaged or wilted leaves, either pat dry or spin in a salad spinner to remove excess water.
+While your cauliflower and seeds are roasting, wash your baby spinach and remove any damaged or wilted leaves, then either pat dry or spin dry in a salad spinner to remove any excess water.

 Place the dressing ingredients in a glass jar, season and shake until emulsified.